 “It is clear that the financial investment I made was worth 100% of the cost.”

-—Jeffrey A. Denman, author of three traditionally-published books
+—Jeffrey A. Denman, author of three traditionally published books

 Next steps toward getting your nonfiction book published!

-1️⃣ Get your $19 copy of The 2024 Nonfiction Publishers List
+1️⃣ Get your copy of The 2025 Nonfiction Publishers List for just $15.

 2️⃣ Find your ideal nonfiction book publisher and learn what they’re looking for